-Agumbe is one of the most popular treks in South India, especially the monsoon months.
+Agumbe is among the most popular treks in South India, especially the monsoon months.
 The prime attraction here is the numerous waterfalls and the ruins of temples dating back to the Hoysala Empire which should be on your list of must-visit.
-There is a gallery erected on a high point of the hills to view the sunset and you can see as far as the Arabian Sea.
-A nice trek could be followed by some hot tea.
+There is a gallery erected on a high point of the hills to view the sunset, and you can see as far as the Arabian Sea.
+Some hot tea could follow a nice trek.
 Their speciality is their Vanilla tea which you only get here in Agumbe.
 In fact, if the place seems too familiar its probably because you’ve seen it in the famous TV adaption of the book Malgudi Days!

 How to get here: The convenient way to get to Agumbe is by taking a flight to Bangalore and then hire a cab from there to Agumbe, which is a 7-hour drive.